 They bottle fed Sheik 3 times a day for the next 5 months, then twice a day for another few months…and then weaned Sheik off of milk and onto grain, hay, carrots, and other goodies.

 The milk Sheik drank was a powdered goats milk concoction….because camel milk is very rare (more on that later).

 A year later and Sheik grew from an 80 pound baby to a nearly 800 pound growing baby boy.
-During that first year (Sheik will be two years old in November, 2016), Robb began to research camels and discovered that camels milk had some amazing nutritional and medicinal properties.
+During that first year (Sheik will be three years old in November, 2017…and at last check he weighed over 1400 pounds!), Robb began to research camels and discovered that camels milk had some amazing nutritional and medicinal properties.